 Students assigned community service hours through Judicial Affairs can choose to volunteer for the SBI walk stations.
-You will need to pick this placement through Judicial Affairs first and then call our office at (716) 829-2594 to set up an appointment.
+You will need to pick this placement through Judicial Affairs first and then call our office at (716) 829-2584 to set up an appointment.
 At this appointment you will receive your time sheet, sign paperwork, and sign up for the 2 hour mandatory training.
-Any question about community service should be directed to Aaron Maracle, Assistant Director.
+Any question about community service should be directed to the Director of Health and Safety Services.
 Hours worked without following this protocol will not be accepted.
-You may NOT choose the Safety Services as your placement if you have received hours due to ANY kind of violence, threats, acts of aggression, etc. We reserve the right to deny placement at our site.
+We do NOT accept students with a violation that is due to ANY kind of violence, threats, acts of aggression, etc or that would threaten the safety or well-being of others.
+We reserve the right to deny placement at our site.

 How can I volunteer on my own or as part of a student group to help with the SBI walk stations or safety shuttle service?